need4swede/wiki-go/data/documents/playback/trident-player/troubleshooting/document.md

 - Whether it's reproducible
 - Any error messages you saw

-### Technical Overlay
+### Technical Details

-Hold Play/Pause during playback to see technical details:
+The Playback Menu's **Info** tab shows a live readout of the current stream:
-- Video codec and resolution
+- Video codec, resolution, and dynamic range
 - Audio format and channels
+- Whether the server is direct playing or transcoding
-- Buffer status
+- Buffer status and file details

-- Frame drops (if any)
+You can also enable a persistent on-screen card via the **Technical Info** action button (**Settings > Playback > Controls > Action Buttons**).